-Betting against Netflix (Nasdaq: NFLX) has been one of the biggest losing propositions of the last market cycle.
+Netflix (Nasdaq: NFLX) has proven that betting against the media giant has been one of the biggest losing propositions of the last market cycle.

 The company has crushed it.
-Even though the stock got punched in the nose at the end of 2018, it still dramatically outperformed the stock market.

-The stock has been a total winner.
+Even though the stock got punched in the nose at the end of 2018, it still dramatically outperformed the stock market and has been a total winner.
 So, what's different this time?